This lecture will discuss normal development vs. abnormal development.

 - Will include a rider assessment during a riding session.

-This is the third lecture in the Disability Module of the new PATH Intl.
-Instructor Training Course.
+This is the third lecture in the Disability Module of the PATH Intl.
+Approved Instructor Training Course.
 This lecture can be taken in three different ways:

 - As a stand-alone lecture for continuing education purposes